Green Career Education through Fairy Tales and Stories

 By the end of the activity, participants will be able to:

-• Connect their experiences in nature with green careers.
+• Connect their own experiences in nature with green careers.

 • Identify the main skills of story heroes and relate them to real-world jobs.

-• Reflect on their own abilities and how they can contribute to nature and sustainability.
+• Reflect on their own abilities and explore how they can contribute to nature and sustainability.

 Resources needed